gesture-hri/gesture-recognition-library/README.md

 gesture_recognizer.train_and_evaluate(dataset_identifier: str, samples: Iterable[np.ndarray], labels: Iterable[np.int])
 ```

-Example above comes from `train_recognizer.py` script from `poc` package.
+Example above resembles `train_recognizer.py` script from `poc` package.
 The script can be used train, evaluate and save
 GestureRecognizer instance on any dataset.
 Dataset should consist of folders named after each gesture to be recognized
 containing image files (.jpg, .jpeg, .png formats) that belong to the same gesture label.
 At this point is has to be stated
 that mediapipe expects RGB images.
 Violation to this assumption might result in poor classification accuracy,